NEW! POSTED ON THURSDAY, 1ST JULY 2021

-Call for papers (closed on January 2021)
+Call for papers

-The call is open to empirical, analytical, and theoretical papers on the economic, political, and social issues of the COVID-19 pandemic.
+The call is open to empirical, analytical, and theoretical papers on the economic, political, cultural, and social issues of the COVID-19 pandemic.

-- How social sciences explore, analyse, and interpret a pandemic scenario and its political, economic, cultural, but also individual and collective implications?
+- How the social sciences explore, analyse, and interpret a pandemic scenario and its political, economic, cultural, but also individual and collective implications?

-- Are social sciences engaging with a revision of the theoretical and applicative models for the analysis of social change?
+- Are the social sciences engaging with a revision of the theoretical and applicative models for the analysis of social change?

 Submit Your Paper